-- regular sit-downs and check-ins with your team, to address concerns, answer questions, and offer meaningful guidance on major tasks
+- Regular sit-downs and check-ins with your team, to address concerns, answer questions, and offer meaningful guidance on major tasks

-- ways to help employees improve their skills (such as access to training)
+- Ways to help employees improve their skills (such as access to training)

-- asking for feedback on your own approach and performance as a manager
+- Asking for feedback on your own approach and performance as a manager

 New managers shouldn't hesitate to seek out some practical support in this area.
-You'll reap big rewards in higher employee retention, a more productive team, and all-round happier workplace.
+You'll reap big rewards in higher employee retention, a more productive team, and an all-round happier workplace.

 helpful Conflict Resolution Skills